Dinesh0992/Microservice-ECommerce-Payment/Readme.txt

   Replaced browser alerts with success redirect to success.html Passes OrderId through URL for professional confirmation experience

+Full System Containerization (Docker Compose):
+  Orchestrated the entire ecosystem (Order Service, Payment Service, SQL Server, and RabbitMQ) into a unified Docker Compose environment.
+  Implemented YAML Anchors (&common-variables) to ensure 100% synchronization of connection strings and Razorpay credentials across all microservices.
+  Integrated Docker Healthchecks to enforce service dependencies, ensuring Order and Payment services only start once SQL Server and RabbitMQ are fully healthy.

+Persistent Data Strategy:
+  Standardized the database name to OrderDb and implemented Named Volumes (sqlserver_data) to ensure order history and "Janitor" logic persist across container restarts.

+Background Worker Validation:
+  Verified the PaymentTimeoutWorker (Janitor Service) in a containerized environment, successfully transitioning orders from PaymentInitiated to TimedOut after the 30-minute threshold

 ================================================================================
 8. PROJECT ARCHITECTURE: 100% DATA INTEGRITY
 ================================================================================